danieljharvey/redux-atomic/README.md

 ### Anything else?

 Building your reducers in this way means you can have multiple instances of them that don't interact with one another, so long as they are given different names and each set of actions are exported with the matching `wrap()` function.

+### Why `function` and not `const` in the examples?

+The library uses `function.name` to name the actions, anonymous functions lose their name when imported from other files.

 ### Testing